-Hit and Run Laws in California
+Hit and Run Laws and Charges in California

 Leaving the scene of an accident is considered hit and run in California.
 This accident can involve another car, an unattended vehicle, another person, a pedestrian, an animal, any private or governmental property, such as a mail box or parking meter, and so on.
 Even if you were not at fault, leaving the scene of accident without providing necessary information to the other parties, or providing help to the injured in case of an injury, is considered hit and run.

 If the accident results in bodily injury or death, then leaving the scene is a California hit and run felony.
 It is also considered a felony if you don't help the injured or if you don't call the police immediately, even if you were not at fault.
-Hit and run felony charges have severe consequences.
+Hit and run felony or misdemeanor charges have severe consequences.
 You can be fined anywhere from $1000 to $10000 and go to jail.
 Points will be added to your driving record and your California driver's license will be suspended.
 You may also lose your insurance coverage.
 The amounts of fine and jail time generally depend on the severity of the injury, your cooperation with the police and your criminal history.

 You will be charged with vehicular manslaughter or homicide if you leave the scene of accident and the victim dies.
 If an animal dies during the hit and run you will be charged with animal abuse.

 If you can't find the owner of the damaged vehicle or property, you should leave them a note with your name, number and other necessary information.
 You should also file a report at the local police station.
 If the car you were driving didn't belong to you, it is advisable to provide the information of the owner as well.

 Hit and Run for Commercial Drivers

 Blood alcohol concentration limit for commercial drivers in California is 0.4 percent.
 With more than that, CDL holders have committed a DUI offense and have endangered their commercial license and probably their job.